-All_ebt issues an EBT virtual card built on the EOS blockchain platform, which aims to help low income communities solve problems around financial inclusion and access to healthy food.
-It needs mention that almost 45% of the population in Puerto Rico, including families, mothers and young children, the elderly and disabled, sustain on Food Stamps (22% in the U.S.).
+All_ebt issues an EBT virtual card built on the EOS blockchain platform, aiming to help low-income communities solve problems around financial inclusion and access to healthy food.
+Almost 45% of the population in Puerto Rico, including families, mothers and young children, the elderly and disabled, sustain on Food Stamps (22% in the U.S.).
 However, they have been segregated and sidelined from the digital economy because food stamps don’t work online.

-Codenamed ‘DACTROIT’, EOS Detroit’s marquee product is a decentralized autonomous community (DAC) that enables communities with the tools to own and operate a complementary currency and high-speed internet access.
-This is an experimental initiative to visualize and promote alternative ways for people to come together to share their spaces, resources, and relationships.
+Codenamed ‘DACTROIT,’ EOS Detroit’s marquee product, is a decentralized autonomous community (DAC) that enables communities with the tools to own and operate a complementary currency and high-speed internet access.
+This is an experimental initiative to visualize and promote alternative ways for people to share their spaces, resources, and relationships.

 At present, EOS or EOSIO is the most widely used blockchain platform in the world.
 All the decentralized applications built on the blockchain offer services with real-world utility and benefits.
-EOS leads the charts not only in terms of the development of gaming and gambling applications/software but also for a wide range of other applications for purposes such as ride-hailing, music sharing, fitness tracking, digital payment and more.
+EOS is leading in terms of the development of gaming and gambling applications/software and a wide range of other applications for purposes such as ride-hailing, music sharing, fitness tracking, digital payment and more.

-We hope that this write-up on EOS has provided you with a basic understanding of the various aspects of EOS/EOSIO blockchain technology.
+We hope that this write-up on EOS has provided you with a basic understanding of EOS/EOSIO blockchain technology’s various aspects.
 If you have a business case for a dApp that can be implemented using EOS or you would like to further develop a nascent idea in collaboration with a blockchain expert, get in touch with us and our team can help you.

 All information will be kept confidential.